Jeaniel87/Analyzing-U.S.-Electric-Vehicle-Market-Share/README.md

    - The US market is highly dominated by gasoline across all states, with over 80% as market share.
    - Alternative fuel exists EV (1.24%), PHEV (0.46%), HEV (2.57%), but their market adoption is very low compared to gasoline.
    - California significantly outperforms all other states with EV adoption around 3.4%.
-   -  States like the District of Columbia (2.60%), Hawaii(2.37%), and Washington(2.23) are among the top 5 EV adoption, while states like Mississippi (0.13%), North Dakota (0.13%), and Wyoming (0.17%) lag.
+   -  States like the District of Columbia (2.60%), Hawaii (2.37%), and Washington (2.23%) are among the top 5 EV adoption, while states like Mississippi (0.13%), North Dakota (0.13%), and Wyoming (0.17%) lag.
    - Ethanol_E85, with 7.05% of the market share, is the most significant fuel in use right after gasoline.
    - Compared to large states like Texas (0.89%), Florida (1.37%), and New York (1.16%), California (3.4%) showed a high percentage of EV vehicles.
 This indicates strong policy support, infrastructure (charging stations) and consumer adoption.